Bolex80/Complete-AI-Media-Center-Home-Lab/docs/installation/raspberry-pi-services.md

 # Services on the Raspberry Pi (bare-metal)

+Before going into the detailed configuration of the services.
+I have opted to use both raspberry pi's with SDD external drives for stability and efficiency purposes.

 **Pre configuration steps: To run the OS via an SSD on the Raspberry Pi:**
 ### Running the OS on an SSD for stability